-What makes the bubble tea different from other shake drinks?
+What makes it different from other shake drinks?

 One unique thing about bubble tea is its ‘toppings’.
 The ‘topping’s is found at the bottom of this drink and because it is often made of chewy tapioca or boba, you can have a drink and a snack at the same time.